Raathigesh/Raathigesh.github.io/_posts/2015-12-05-Write-To-Windows-Event-Log-From-NodeJS.md

 ### node-windows Module - The Saviour
 After some googling, I found an amazing module called [node-windows](https://github.com/coreybutler/node-windows), which can write to Windows Event Log and it's not a native module so no need of compilation.

 [Node windows](https://github.com/coreybutler/node-windows) not only has event logging functionality but it also has some other amazing windows related features.
-Check the out as well.

-Happy Noding Folks!
+Happy Coding Folks!